Your Future Councils FAQ

 What were the other proposed options?

-The other proposed options also contain two new unitary councils that cover the entire Cambridgeshire and Peterborough area and replace all existing local authorities.
+Three other proposed options, known locally as Options B, D and E were also submitted to government, these options proposed either two or three new unitary councils that cover the entire Cambridgeshire and Peterborough area and replace all existing local authorities.
+Option C, which proposed an East/West split was considered but not submitted to government.

 Option B: The North would include Peterborough, Fenland, East Cambridgeshire, and Huntingdonshire.
 The South would include Cambridge City and South Cambridgeshire.